bluecough/SecureX-HaveIBeenPwned/README.md

 </code></pre>

 - The SECRET_KEY goes into the AWS console Lambda environment variable while the JWT is applied in CTR or SecureX
-- NOTE: If you see any issues with Zappa or it doesnt upload to AWS Lambda you may need to fix the requirements.txt to have Werkzeug==0.16.1
+- NOTE: If you see any issues with Zappa or it doesnt upload to AWS Lambda you may need to fix the requirements.txt to have Werkzeug==0.16.1 : Then of course rerun the pip install -U -r requirements.txt

 ![Image Lamdba Enviroment Variable](https://github.com/bluecough/SecureX-HaveIBeenPwned/blob/master/img/SECRET_KEY.png)